xbeat/Machine-Learning/README.md

 Understanding Pandas' apply() Method

 The Pandas apply() method is often misunderstood and misused.
 Contrary to common belief, it is not a vectorized operation but rather a wrapper around a Python for-loop.
 This means it doesn't offer inherent optimization and runs at native Python speed.
 Let's examine its behavior and compare it with alternative methods.

+## Dockerfile and Docker Compose

+Dockerfile Basics with Python

+A Dockerfile is a text document containing instructions to build a Docker image automatically.
+For Python applications, it defines the base image, working directory, dependency installations, and commands to run the application.

 ## Thought-Augmented Reasoning with Buffer of Thoughts with Python